MarkFedoseev/CharityZone/README.md

 # CharityZone
-Something that was made for someone and have been found readable in archives
+Something that was made for someone and have been found readable

+Probably could be interesting or/and usefull